figroll/figroll-cli/README.md

 ```

 ### Activate
-Once your happy you can activate that site on production.
+Once your happy you can activate your site on production.
 This also activates HTTPS on your site.
 ```bash
 $ figroll activate
 ```